paezha/University-AI-Panel/README.md

 [^28]: The headline of the 404 Media report was “Google Is Paying Reddit
     \$60 Million for Fucksmith to Tell Its Users to Eat Glue”.

+[^29]: For instance, ; or returning misinformation about depresion
+    (Tenbarge 2024)

-[^29]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
+[^30]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
     sounded hollow, after he
     [posted](https://x.com/sama/status/1790075827666796666) on social
     media the word “her” at the time the new version of ChatGPT was announced.

+[^31]: Online Russian disinformation has had a wide reach (Treyger,
+    Cheravitch, and Cohen 2022) and furthermore is known to exploit “all kinds of separatism and ethnic, social and racial conflicts, actively supporting all dissident movements–extremist, racist, and sectarian groups” to destabilize internal U.S. politics (U.S.
+    Department of State 2024, 51).
+Given how cagey corporations are about the data they use, it is anyone’s guess how much dis- and misinformation is in the datasets used to train their AIs (the Unfathomable Data problem discussed by Bender et al. (2021)).

+[^32]: A report by the Center for Countering Digital Hate found that
+    Google’s Bard generated wrong and/or hateful outputs 78 out of 100 tests (Countering Digital Hate} 2023).
+In addition to being misleading to the unadvised, it is also a stupendous tool ripe for abuse by the advised with an agenda.

-[^30]: Bob Woodward said “journalism is not stenography” (Hiskes 2007),
+[^33]: Bob Woodward said “journalism is not stenography” (Hiskes 2007),
-    but it is difficult to see what else writing like Roose’s (2024) could be called.
+    but it is difficult to see what else writing like Roose’s (2024) could be called, besides hagiography.